All Episodes

 If I treated everyone like that, who would want to chat with me?

-Keep the matter safe distance.
+Keep them at a safe distance.

-Because I'm treating them as if they're a highly dangerous and toxic person with huge power over me.
+And people wouldn't want to talk with me because I'm treating them as if they're a highly dangerous and toxic person with huge power over me.

 Did you see what I mean?